LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 **Invariants**

-- All data from the bronze layer is processed by connectors and connectors only
+- processes data from the bronze layer
 - There is at least one connector for each table in the bronze layer
 - Selects for its source schema at least one category
 - Maps the source fields to the category fields